hwstar/BOMtools/README.md

 *Introduction*

+This set of python scripts allows you to define your own part numbers which can then reference a title/description and optionally single or multiple manufacturers and manufacturer's part numbers.

 The project consists of a BOM manager script (bommgr.py) written in python 3 and a merger script for kicad xml files written in python 2.7.